Want to listen instead of read? Tune in to this article overview:

 For most people, there’s a significant difference between drinking a glass of wine with dinner and having several shots of liquor in terms of behavior and visible impairment, but alcohol can impact you a lot more than you’re aware of or the people around you realize.
 As soon as you take a sip of alcohol, it increases your blood alcohol concentration (BAC) level.
 The higher that BAC goes, the more likely you are to show outward signs of impairment.

-If you’re unsure of how much someone around you has had to drink, look for symptoms including:
+If you’re unsure of how much someone around you has had to drink, look for symptoms, including:

 - Slurred speech